 For more information contact Compass Asset Management Group, LLC at 845.563.0537 or Contact@CompassAMG.com

 The information herein contained does not constitute tax or legal advice.
 Any final decisions or actions should not be made without first consulting a CPA, Accountant or attorney.

 The author of this blog, Steven M DiGregorio is President of Compass Asset Management Group, LLC and an Investment Advisor Representative with Spire Wealth Management, LLC a Federally Registered Investment Advisory Firm.
 Securities offered through an affiliated company Spire Securities, LLC a Registered Broker/Dealer and member FINRA/SIPC.

-Tags: 401(k), alternate payee, Divorce, divorce planning, IRA, marriage, pension, plan administrator, QDRO, qualified domestic relations order, retirement, retirement plan, SEP, settlement, splitting assets
+Tags: 401(k), alternate payee, divorce planning, IRA, marriage, pension, plan administrator, QDRO, qualified domestic relations order, retirement, retirement plan, SEP, settlement, splitting assets